 Chris is also passionate about opera and the arts.
 She has embraced the local opera scene for many years, including singing in the chorus for a number of operatic productions.
 There has been many a concert held at the winery’s natural amphitheatre and a reserve range of wines have been dedicated to Chris’s love of opera.

 Another son, Edward (a trained chef) is Marketing Manager and spends much of his time trotting the globe to promote the wines to around 20 countries where Pegasus Bay is distributed.
-His wife Belinda, is the Manager of the winery’s multi-award winning restaurant.
+His wife Belinda managers the hospitality side of the business focusing on premium events.